FredHutch/SEACR/README.md

 ## Preparing input bedgraph files

-Bedgraph files should reflect density of *read pairs* rather than individual reads.
+Bedgraph files should reflect density across *read pairs* rather than individual reads.
 If starting from BAM files, we recommend converting to paired end BED files using bedtools bamtobed with the -bedpe flag, then selecting the 5' and 3' coordinates of the read pair to generate a new BED3 file, and finally converting that file to a bedgraph using bedtools genomecov.

 ## Output file: